ctb/pygr/doc/rest/tutorials/alignment.rst

    >>> loaded_al[ival].keys()
    [HBB1_RAT[42:62], HBB1_XENLA[38:58]]

-In practice, if you store your sequence collections in ``pygr.Data``, you don't need to worry about seqDict mechanisms.
-However, if you're not using ``pygr.Data`` then you'll need to keep track of your sequence dictionaries.
+In practice, if you store your sequence collections in ``worldbase``, you don't need to worry about seqDict mechanisms.
+However, if you're not using ``worldbase`` then you'll need to keep track of your sequence dictionaries.

 Creating alignments with BLAST